gigachad0209/Final-Project-LTKHDL/README.md

 * Question 4: What is the crime situation in different area of New York?

 ### Preprocessing + anlyzing data to answer each question
-* Preprocess data (if needed) to analyze more eassily
+* Preprocess data (if needed) to analyze more easily
 * Use data visualization to find insights

 ### Reflection
 For each member:
 * What difficulties have you encountered?
 * What have your learned?
-* If our group had more time, what would we do?
+**If our group had more time, what would we do?**

 ### Reference material:
 https://www.datacamp.com/tutorial/geopandas-tutorial-geospatial-analysis

-Weekly homework and lab excercises from Programming for Data Science
+* Weekly homework and lab excercises from Programming for Data Science

-Lab exercises from Programming for Data Science
+* Lab exercises from Programming for Data Science